CoinFabrik/on-ink-integration-tests/test-cases/block-number/README.md

 # Function `get_block_number`

+```rust
+pub fn block_number<E>() -> E::BlockNumber
+```

 ## Description

 The `get_block_number` function provides a mechanism to retrieve the current block number from the blockchain environment.
 By leveraging the ink! environment's `block_number` function, it allows smart contracts to be aware of their current block context.

-```rust
-pub fn block_number<E>() -> E::BlockNumber
-```

-and each address holds different amounts of value.
-There are in total 6 test default accounts ("A" to "F").

-On End-to-End there's no such implementation but an [`ink_e2e::AccountKeyring`](https://paritytech.github.io/ink/ink_e2e/enum.AccountKeyring.html) `enum` type which provides the default test accounts.
-There are in total 8 test default accounts ("A" to "F" and two more extra).

 ## Related ink! functions and types